anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 complete high-level container runtimes are used for the general management of container images - moving them to where they need to be executed, unpacking them, and then passing them to the low-level runtime, which then executes the container.
 These high-level runtimes also include a comprehensive API that other components, such as Kubernetes, can use to interact and manage the containers.
-An example of this type of runtime is containerd, which provides the features described above, and depends on runc for execution.
+An example of this type of runtime is Containerd, which provides the features described above, and depends on runc for execution.

 For Kubernetes, the important interface to consider for container management is the Kubernetes Container Runtime Interface (CRI).
 This is an interface specification for any container runtime to integrate with the control plane (kubelet) of a Kubernetes node.
 The CRI allows to decouple the kubelet from the runtime that is running in the node OS, allowing to swap container runtime if it is compliant with CRI.
-Examples CRI-compliant runtimes include containerd and cri-o, which are built specifically to work with Kubernetes.
+Examples CRI-compliant runtimes include Containerd and cri-o, which are built specifically to work with Kubernetes.

 To fulfill ``inf.vir.01``, the architecture should support a container runtime which provides the isolation of the